nastyabekesheva/RSNA-PneumoniaDetectionChallenge/README.md

 |  yolov8.pt   |           6           |  0.13297  |
 | yolov8l.yaml |           6           |  0.12437  |

 2. Training the model: Based on previous analysis we decided to train 'yolov8l.pt' model.
-Result are saved in weighs/best.pt
+Model is saved in `weights/best.pt`

 -----